sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide21.png)

-So, to optimize this use case we, changed the String representation by adding optional references to the prefix and length.
+So, to optimize this use case, we changed the String representation by adding optional references to the prefix and length.
 Assume we have two strings WASM and IO.
 If we concatenate them we will get an object referencing the left string and share the array with the right one.
 It could be chained like this, until we fold it.
 It’s folded on demand on all other operations Now it’s good on concatenations.
 In the future, we can consider improving builtin String for over cases but there is a better option.

 ![](/images/wasmio23/slide22.png)

-This beter option is the **stringref proposal.**
+This better option is the **stringref proposal.**

 The preliminary results of our experiments are promising: